A local’s guide to Airlie Beach

 One word: mojitos!

 Airlie Beach’s Fish D’Vine is well known for its mojitos and they’re good enough to turn this non-cocktail drinker into one.
-While owner Kev will tell you they’re the best in the world, I can vouch they’re at least the best in Airlie Beach.
+Owner Kev will tell you they’re the best in the world and I have to agree!

 If you’re more into wine, then my tip is to ask for the matching wine menu at Walters Lounge.
 They have a range of boutique bottles, the kind you know didn’t just come from a nearby bottle shop along with a hefty markup.

 The beer fridge at Denman Cellars has high turnover on those hot, tropical Airlie Beach days.
 In fact, there’s over 300 different beers and ciders from around the world stocked here.
 Denmans is a double act – one part bar, one part bottle shop – so you can take away if you’d prefer sundowners on your own turf.

 Of course, if you’re after a jug of beer and a game of pool (ummm, who isn’t?)
 Magnums is the spot.
 It’s a backpackers magnet (seriously)… so consider yourself forewarned.